beberlei/litecqrs-php/README.md

 model about changes in the write model.

 LiteCQRS uses the command pattern and a central message bus service that finds the corresponding handler to execute a command.
-A command is just a class with some properties describing it, it can optionally implement ``LiteCQRS\Command``.
+A command must implement ``LiteCQRS\Commanding\Command``.
+It should also definitely be DTO (data transfer object) with just some properties describing it (imutability is encouraged).

+After this object is passed as parameter into CommandBus's handle(Command $command) method, CommandBus finds proper CommandHandler and invokes same method with same parameter on it.
+That means yes, it is enforced to keep convention that for each XxxCommand implementing Command there have to be XxxCommandHandler implementing CommandHandler.

 During the execution of a command, domain events can be triggered.
 These are again just simple classes with some properties and they can optionally implement